 Eating disorder vs. disordered eating: The Bottom Line

-Trust me, you will be pleased you did it!
+Trust me, you will be pleased you did it now, rather than waited!

-2 thoughts on “Eating disorder vs. disordered eating: Getting the Help You Need
+2 thoughts on “Eating disorder vs. disordered eating: Get the Help You Need”